-The Scheme invests in call deposits directly and in discounted securities, equities, debt securities and fixed interest securities through unit trusts.
-The investments, except for call deposits, are held on behalf of the Members by and in the name of the Trustee of the Scheme, ARIL.
-Call deposits are held on behalf of the Members by and in the name of Suncorp Group New Zealand Limited, a member of the Suncorp Group.
+The Scheme invests in call deposits and foreign exchange contracts directly and in discounted securities, equities, debt securities and fixed interest securities through unit trusts and mutual funds.
+The investments, except for call deposits and foreign exchange contracts, are held on behalf of the Members by, and in the name of, the Trustee of the Scheme, ARIL.
+Call deposits and foreign exchange contracts are held on behalf of the Members by and in the name of Suncorp Group New Zealand Limited, a member of the Suncorp Group.